rubencanovaca/simple-list-api/README.md

+# Simple List + API connection

+It's a simple list of made with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## This is an advanced Boilerplate Project using:
+## This is a simple project using:

 - Redux
 - Redux-Saga